AdwaitKulkarni58/sentiment-analysis-436c/README.md

 # Usage:
 1) Submit Reviews:
 - Navigate to the web application and submit reviews for a course.
+- (For course staff) To generate good summaries, input longer reviews so the model can be trained on more input data and create better results.
 2) View Analytics:
 - Access sentiment distribution charts and word clouds for comprehensive feedback on a course.
 3) Generate Summaries: